Mr-Coxall/Air-Gapped-CS-Lab/README.md

   - for websites
   - for development enviroment
 - GitTea: Git
-- Coder: containerized IDEs
+- Coder:
   - https://github.com/coder/code-server
-  - local docker registry
 - NextCloud: Google type suit

 Run on Proxmox cluster:
 - LXC for each student
   - install Coder Server for web access ide
-- Dicker Swarm for auxilary services
+- Docker Swarm for auxilary services

 Restrict USB on student computers
 - at the BIOS level